 The CV for the data set must be determined before the multipliers can be selected and will vary depending on the number of samples and the standard deviation of a data set.
-If the data set is less than 10 samples, or at least 80 percent of the samples in the data set are reported as non-detect, the CV shall be set equal to 0.6.
+If the data set is less than 10 samples, or at least 80 percent of the samples in the data set are reported as Not Detected, the CV shall be set equal to 0.6.

-In this General Permit, there are no sample data available.
-Therefore, the U.S. EPA default CV value of 0.6 is used to develop the acute and chronic LTA using equations provided in Section 1.4, Step 3 of the SIP (Table 1 of the SIP also provides this data up to three decimals):
+In the General NPDES Permit, there is no sample data available.
+Therefore, the USEPA default CV value of 0.6 is used to develop the acute and chronic LTA using equations provided in Section 1.4, Step 3 of the SIP (Table 1 of the SIP also provides this data up to three decimals):

-CV ECA Multiplieracute 99 ECA Multiplier {chronic} 99 0.6 0.32108 0.52743
+CV ECA Multiplier acute 99 ECA Multiplier chronic 99 0.6 0.32108 0.52743